 - Processing Time: 4 - 7 Working Days, depending on the applicant’s nationality and diplomatic agreements.

-- The visa is usually Stamped in the passport before travel.
+- The visa is usually stamped in the passport before travel.

 Urgent requests may be processed faster for high-ranking officials or special delegations.